Do you want to monitor user activity on your WordPress site?

 Since the audit logs will show you which user made the mistake, you can also educate them on best practices to prevent the same mistake in the future.

-Monitoring User Activity with Simple History
+Method 1: Monitoring User Activity With Simple History (Free)

 Upon activation, head over to Settings » Simple History from the left sidebar of your WordPress admin panel.